pollen-robotics/website/content/reachy.md

 ##### Application examples

-Use a reachy to create new experiences with your customer:
+Employ Reachy to create new experiences with your customer:

 - a barista serving coffee / wine